bensampson5/libsv/README.rst

 documentation <https://libsv.readthedocs.io/en/latest/>`_.

 LibSV is a library of open source, parameterized digital logic IP written in SystemVerilog.
-While other similar libraries do exist, LibSV is unique in that it takes advantage of open-source, state-of-the-art development best practices and tools from across the software and digital design community:
+While similar libraries may already exist, LibSV is unique in that it takes advantage of open-source, state-of-the-art development best practices and tools from across the software and digital design community, including:

 * Trivial installation.
 LibSV is hosted on PyPI and can easily be installed using `pip <https://pip.pypa.io/en/stable/>`_ or whatever Python package manager of your choice.